4 mins. read

 • Being overweight or obese is a risk factor for 12 different cancers

-• BMI is a measure of whether you are healthy for your weight, and is used by doctors to screen people for future obesity-related health issues
+• Body Mass Index (BMI) is a measure of whether you are healthy for your weight, and is used by doctors to screen people for future obesity-related health issues

 • BMI doesn’t take into account variations in age, sex, ethnicity and muscle mass, so can give a misleading picture of someone’s health